MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-tests-hid.md

 To capture the Bluetooth logs, follow the instructions at https://aka.ms/BluetoothTracing.

 ### Known issues ###

-- Power: If the device is plugged into a non-powered hub or VCC is not able to supply 5V intermittent failures may be seen.
-Please remedy by using a powered USB hub or use a 9V AC-DC Barrel adapter.

 - Stress tests: If a test is run in a tight loop using an LE radio it may hit a problem that can cause pairing or unpairing to fail.